sekai-app/sekai-memobase/readme.md

 ⌛️ **Do you want users spend more time on your Apps?**

-> Memobase is working with some AI companion startups.
+> Memobase is working with some leading AI companion startups.
 They have observated increased chatting turns after adopting Memobase, leading to higher user retention and subscription rate.